vmware-tanzu/secrets-manager/helm-charts/README.md

-# Aegis Helm Chart
+# VMware Secrets Manager (VSecM) Helm Chart

-Aegis keeps your secrets secret.
-With Aegis, you can rest assured that your sensitive data is always secure and protected.
-Aegis is perfect for securely storing arbitrary configuration information at a central location and securely dispatching it to workloads.
+VMware Secrets Manager keeps your secrets secret.
+With VSecM, you can rest assured that your sensitive data is always secure and protected.
+VSecM is perfect for securely storing arbitrary configuration information at a central location and securely dispatching it to workloads.

 ## Installation

-To use Aegis, follow the steps below:
+To use VMware Secrets Manager, follow the steps below:

-1. Add Aegis Helm repository:
+1. Add VMware Secrets Manager Helm repository:

     ```bash
-    helm repo add aegis https://shieldworks.github.io/aegis/
+    helm repo add VMware Secrets Manager https://github.com/vmware-tanzu/secrets-manager
     ```

 2. Update helm repository: